A family caregiver provides unpaid physical or emotional care for a minor, elderly, ill, or disabled loved one.

-November is designated as National Family Caregivers Month, and the Houston guardianship attorneys at Morris Ostrom Law want to pay tribute to these individuals.
+November is designated as National Family Caregivers Month, and the Houston guardianship attorney Keith Morris wants to pay tribute to these individuals.

 The theme for National Family Caregivers Month November 2017 is: “Caregiving Around the Clock.”